lightly-ai/NvidiaTLTActiveLearning/README.md

 We will walk you through all three steps in this tutorial.

 To do active learning with Lightly, we need to upload our dataset to the platform.
 The command `lightly-magic` will train a self-supervised model to get good image representations and then uploads the images along with the image representations to the platform.
 If you want to skip training, you can set `trainer.max_epochs=0`.
-In the following command, replace `MY_TOKEN` in the example with your own token from the platform.
+In the following command, replace `MY_TOKEN` with your own token from the platform.

 ```